local-projects/ofxApp/ReadMe.md

 ofxApp has a module named ofxAppStaticTextures that aims to simplify access to everyday textures; usually those are not cms-related textures that you need for the project like icons and such.

-As the project evolves, you often find yourslef having to add extra images to have ready as ofTextures.
+As the project evolves, you often find yourself having to add extra images to have ready as ofTextures.
 Instead of instantiating and hardcoding the path to the texture within code, ofxAppStaticTextures allows a different approach.
 It will just load any image file sitting in ```data/images/``` recursively at startup, across multiple threads to speed up the process.
 It will also display them all as they load, so you can keep an eye on textures you might not need loaded anymore and can keep your images dir clean.

 For example, given this directory structure for ```data/images```: